CyberFlameGO/CraftPatch/README.md

 Every kind of bytecode operation has it's own `Transformation` which you can find on the `me.hugmanrique.craftpatch.transform` package.
 We also recommend you to take a look at the tests to see how each transformation works and what each method expects.

 As the passed source code gets compiled by [Javassist](http://www.javassist.org/), there are special variables you can use to modify the methods in more advanced ways.
 Here's the tutorial page which specifies which variables each `Transformation` supports: [javassist.org/tutorial/tutorial2.html](http://www.javassist.org/tutorial/tutorial2.html)

+A better reference page is also in the works.

 # License